cleg0078/OldProjects/README.md

 READY TO PLAY:
 	- FPC: First compiler I wrote.
 I did a C compiler but I have to find the source code.

-WILL FOLLOW:
-	- My X-Windows window manager / GUI Builder ( pure XWindow functions - Full C )
-	- My 3D Editor ( Full C )
+    - table_football: soccer table management ( it was a test for a company )